walles/exactype/README.md

 * Maybe commit things to the view in the background when just adding chars?
 Keyboard sometimes feels laggy right now.
 If the reason for that is that the receiving view is slow, doing feeding that view in the background could help.
+* Make sure the popup keyboard frame has the same thickness on all sides of the popup keyboard.
 * Condition audio / vibration feedback on how close the hit was to the key we think the user pressed.
 Maybe vibrate on down for close keypresses and always audio-pop on up?
 * Think about which versions of Android we should build for / support